fesch/CanZE/README.md

 # Issues and language

 We strongly urge you to report bugs, issues and requests here on github using the issue system.
-You have to have a github account for that, but it offloads the team from an awful lot of administrative tasks, wasting valuable time that would better be spend on more productive work.
+You have to have a github account for that, but it offloads the team from an awful lot of administrative tasks, wasting valuable time that would better be spent on more productive work.
 You can report in English (preferred, and really, we don't mind language errors, NONE of the team members are native speakers!), German, French, Portuguese, Dutch and Danish, as long as you don't mind us answering in English, to keep things coordinated.

 #Informal warning